eugene-eeo/graphlite/README.md

     tr.store(V(2).knows(3))
     tr.store(V(3).knows(5))

-# who are the friends of friends of
+# who are the friends of the mutual friends
-# both 1 and 2?
+# of both 1 and 2?
 graph.find(V(1).knows)\
      .intersection(V(2).knows)\
      .traverse(V().knows)